Due Date: Wed., 2019-11-06 and Thu., 2019-11-07 – Wed/Thu of week 11

 for this assignment.
 Your task is to complete the following problems using the programs specified in each

 one.
 As always, when you are finished and ready to submit your work, do so in your repo.
-UPDATED
+Here are the

-- Another simple sort is the odd-even sort.
-The idea is to repeatedly make two passes through the array.
+- Another kind of simple sort is the odd-even sort.
+The idea is to repeatedly make two passes through an

 …).
 If their key values are out of order, you swap them.
 On the second pass you do the same for

-a program to implement Huffman coding and decoding.
-Use a binary tree to facilitate the decoding part.
+Then write a program to implement Huffman coding and decoding.
+Use a binary tree to facilitate the decoding

 - Accept a text message, possibly of more than one line.
 Handle both upper and lower case, plus

 the space, newline, period and comma characters.
-That's 56 characters.
+That's up to 56 individual characters.

 - Count the number of occurrences of each each character and save the values to an array.